-Walking out of the Home-Base you will find yourself in one of the most famed bohemian neighborhoods in Lima!
-Situated on the coast, the scenery is breathtaking.
+Walking out of the Home-Base you will find yourself in an authentic local neighborhood!
+Situated near the coast, the scenery is breathtaking.
 Your home away from home has some of the best views in the neighborhood.
 You won’t be disappointed.

 Just a short taxi ride from the Home-Base, you’ll find yourself in the seaside community of Miraflores.
 Spend an afternoon strolling through flower-lined parks and rugged beaches before venturing over to explore Incan ruins.
 Whether you’re enjoying the beauty of Peru’s cuisine and culture or exploring incredible historical sites, Peru has you covered!

 Can’t wait to share your experience?
 We got you covered!
 Staying connected at the Home-Base is easy with a landline for incoming calls (or pick up a phone card for international calls), and there’s always Wi-Fi available.

 CCS Staff – Your Family in Peru

 Our in-country staff members truly are the unsung heroes of your volunteer experience.
 They all hail from the local community and their unique experiences, insights, and professional demeanors are unmatched.
 They are the heart and soul of the CCS program, and ensure that your experience is have a safe, fun, and impactful.

 At the CCS Home-Base, you’ll enjoy three delicious meals each day, all safely prepared using authentic, regional recipes so you’ll get a taste of the culture in every bite!
 Peru is a culinary hot-spot, and the mouthwatering ceviche, lomo saltado, and pollo a la brasa that Peru is known for will not disappoint.